DataSystemsGroupUT/dataeng/README.en.md

 We want to deploy wordsmith on Kubernetes, and connect to the web interface from the outside.

 We will need to use images hosted on a reistry.
-For our convenient, the images are available on:
+For our convenience, the images are available on:

 - jpetazzo/wordsmith-db:latest
 - jpetazzo/wordsmith-words:latest